jhnbyrn/951-KLR-PAGES/klr_pi_boost_control_code.md

 ```
 Above, we check if the delta is < 4 (around 3.3kpa).
 If so, then we inc 6Ah and check if it's zero.
 If it's not zero, we skip all the I term code and go straight to the P term code at ED0.

-In other words, integral term logic only runs if either the delta is >= 4 or 6Ah has overflowed.
+In other words, 6A serves as a counter to slow down integration if the delta < 4.
 If delta >=4, we don't care about 6A, but jump straight to E9B below:

 ```
 0xe9b dec  r1			;69h (rpm constant, always #4)